mobieto/Cloudboard/README.md

-# Online whiteboard app built with Spring
+# Online scalable whiteboard app

 ### To deploy locally:
 #### Build the app